wallowadigitalexhibits/Digital-Exhibit-Boilerplate/README.md

 Any files in `public` will be available to the app without requiring you to rebuild and deploy.
 Refresh the browser page to remount the app, forcing it to reload the `db.json` file and re-render the page.
 You can manually add, remove, or edit the files and refresh the app to see the changes.

-The schema of the data provided by the Wallowa History Center will be defined by the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) specification.
+The schema of the data provided by the Wallowa Digital Exhibits will be defined by the [GraphletJS](https://github.com/wallowadigitalexhibits/graphletjs) specification.
 You can do whatever you want, but we'd appreciate it if you worked with the data in this format for portability.
 If you do something neat with the user interface, it might be something we could reuse elsewhere.